Data migration testing: A practical guide to data validation

 • Data types and length

-• Transformation flow: how source tables and files should be joined in the new target data set, transformation logic, and/or business rules
+Transformation flow: how source tables and files should be joined in the new target data set, transformation logic, and/or business rules

-Take into account if any fields that are required in the new application are not required in the old one and make sure that the value of these fields are not equal to NULL.
+Take into account if any fields that are required in the new application are not required in the old one and make sure that the value of these fields is not equal to NULL.

-Mapping is a useful instrument for data loss prevention in case if you need to deploy tables or columns that have been renamed.
+Mapping is a useful instrument for data loss prevention in case you need to deploy tables or columns that have been renamed.
 It (mapping with business rules) can be represented in different ways, for example: in a simple table (excel) or in a graphical view.

-Fig 1.
 Mapping table example

-Fig2.
-Mapping in graphical view example
+Mapping example

 B. Create TCs and a set of SQL queries to validate the data before and after migration

-The following key points should be taken into account:
+The following key points should be considered:

-Data Completeness
+Data completeness

 Record count verification.